Skip to Content

 Italian food is, without a doubt, legendary.

-If you’re visiting during peak season (aka May to September all over the country, or during any European holidays), you’ll need to make restaurant reservations for some eateries.
+But if you’re visiting during peak season (May to September or during any European holidays), you’ll need to make restaurant reservations in advance for some places.

-So what are some of the best restaurants in the nation?
-Here’s a list:
+So what are some of the best restaurants Italy?

 La Pergola (Rome)